streamr-dev/examples/BrokerApiNode/README.md

 ## Broker & SDKs
 - [Examples directory](https://github.com/streamr-dev/examples/blob/ECODR-34-broker-and-client/NodeJs/src/broker/)

-The Broker acts as a relayer node from it's HTTP/WS/MQTT APIs into the Streamr Network
+The Broker node ships with interface plugins, which can be used to publish and subscribe to data from applications over off-the-shelf protocols HTTP, Websocket, and MQTT.

+The plugins expose ports and API endpoints which can be used to publish and subscribe to data using the identity of the Broker node.

 ### Broker setup
 ```shell